 That virtual queue for Galaxy’s Edge is finally being put to good use as Disney has been using boarding groups for the new attraction Star Wars: Rise of the Resistance since opening day.
 In fact, if you don’t get a boarding group, you won’t even be allowed to ride!

-(UPDATED 2/10/20): The Boarding Groups system for Star Wars: Rise of the Resistance has been one of the most frustrating and confusing experiences for many visitors to Galaxy’s Edge, and only the thought of having to wake up early in the morning to battle with thousands of other people for a ride, is too much for Disney World veterans, let alone first-time visitors.
+The Boarding Groups system for Star Wars: Rise of the Resistance has been one of the most frustrating and confusing experiences for many visitors to Galaxy’s Edge since its opening.
+Just the thought of having to wake up early in the morning to battle with thousands of other people for a ride, is too much for Disney World veterans, let alone first-time visitors.

 In this post, we are going to explain how to use the boarding groups for Rise of the Resistance, answer all your questions, and give you the best strategy to get into the Virtual Queue to make sure you experience this amazing new ride!